rasenin/unit-4-game/README.md

-# unit-4-game
+# Star-Wars-RPG

-1. Here's how the app works:
+This is a little jQuery game I wrote.
+This is how it's played:

    - When the game starts, the player will choose a character by clicking on the fighter's picture.
 The player will fight as that character for the rest of the game.